Extending to the complex line Dulac's corner maps of non-degenerate planar singularities: Introduction

-admitting an isolated, non-degenerate singularity at $\left(0,0\right)$.
+We consider a germ of a holomorphic vector field at the origin of the complex plane $A\left(x,y\right)\pp x+B\left(x,y\right)\pp y$ admitting an isolated, non-degenerate singularity at $\left(0,0\right)$.
 In other words the origin is the only local zero of the vector field, and its linear part $\left[\nabla A\,,\,\nabla B\right]$ at this point is a $2\times2$ matrix with two nonzero eigenvalues, of ratio $\lambda\in\ww C_{\neq0}$.
-We make the further assumption that the vector field admits the following decomposition in a convenient local analytic chart:
+Up to choose differently the local analytic coordinates (we particularly refer to Lemma~\ref{lem:preparation}) we may assume without loss of generality that the vector field admits the following expression: